A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 The name of God is above all other names.
 He is King of kings, Lord of lords, our strong and mighty tower.

-Now is the time for us to align our hearts with God’s and pray like we have never prayed before for our adult children.
+Now is the time to align our hearts with God’s and pray like we have never prayed before for our adult children.

 We have all heard of Mothers Against Drunk Drivers, right?
 Well, I think we need to start a mom’s movement to get on our knees and pray for our adult children!

-Moms must pray against the enemy and every evil plan he has for our adult children.
+Moms must pray against the enemy and his evil plan for our adult children.